amazeeio/cachalot/README.md

 ## Preferences

-Dinghy creates a preferences file under ```HOME/.amazeeio-cachalot/preferences.yml```, which can be used to override default options.
+Cachalot creates a preferences file under ```HOME/.amazeeio-cachalot/preferences.yml```, which can be used to override default options.
 This is an example of the default generated preferenes:

 ```
 :preferences: